tinaselenge/proposals/11x-new-kafka-roller.md

 We expect to remain in Alpha for 2 releases, then in Beta for at least 2 releases, if not more until we are happy that issues are ironed out and the roller is running stable.

-Reddit is one of the Strimzi vendors that offered to test the new roller while it's in Alpha and Beta phase.
+Reddit is one of the Strimzi vendors that offered to test the new roller, and particularly the roller when running in batch mode while it's in Alpha and Beta phase.

 ### Future improvement